 If the message is ambiguous, run both Step 2 and Step 3 checks.

-Step 2: Regenerate the distribution certificate
+Step 2: Create a new distribution certificate

 You’ll need a CertificateSigningRequest (CSR) from Keychain Access: